Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Young Green Dragon.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/forest
 - monster/size/large
 - monster/type/dragon
-statblock: inline
+aliases: ["Young Green Dragon"]
 ---
 # Young Green Dragon
 *Source: Monster Manual p.
-94, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, The Lost Dungeon of Rickedness: Big Rick Energy*
+94. Available in the SRD and the Basic Rules.*

 The most cunning and treacherous of true dragons, green dragons use misdirection and trickery to get the upper hand against their enemies.
 Nasty tempered and thoroughly evil, they take special pleasure in subverting and corrupting the good-hearted.
 In the ancient forests they roam, green dragons demonstrate an aggression that is often less about territory than it is about gaining power and wealth with as little effort as possible.